mit-plv/fiat-crypto/README.md

 NOTE: The github.com repo is only intermittently synced with github.mit.edu.

-This repository has been tested with Coq 8.5 or 8.6.
+This repository has been tested with Coq 8.6.
 Coq 8.4 and older are known not to work.
+Coq 8.5 is not regularly tested, but we are not aware of fundamental reasons why it should not work.

 To build (if your COQPATH variable is empty):